EleutherAI/gpt-neox/README.md

 docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi
 ```

-Provided that will run, you need to export NEOX_DATA_PATH in your environment to specify your data directory:
+Provided that will run, you need to export NEOX_DATA_PATH and NEOX_CHECKPOINT_PATH in your environment to specify your data directory and directory for storing and loading checkpoints:

 ```
-export NEOX_DATA_PATH=/mnt/sda/data/enwiki8 #or wherever your data is stored on your system
+export NEOX_DATA_PATH=/mnt/sda/data/enwiki8 #or wherever your data is stored on your system export NEOX_CHECKPOINT_PATH=/mnt/sda/checkpoints
 ```

 And then, from the gpt-neox directory, you can build the image and run a shell in a container with